Code-Institute-Submissions/my-first-milestone-project-3/README.md

 -   #### V7.3 Updated social network link for screen scrape.
 -   #### V7.4 Added padding to bottom on image bottom text.
 -   #### V7.5 Updated css file for comments for code.
--   #### V7.6 Removed images from contact page, tour text moved to bottom of image, amended headers, amended for css syntax error in last social item footer.clear
+-   #### V7.6 Removed images from contact page, tour text moved to bottom of image, amended headers, amended for css syntax error in last social item footer.
 -   #### V7.7 Backup contact page as contact2 ready for changes.
 -   #### V7.8 Update to header box on contacts page.
 -   #### V7.9 Update bottom container on contacts page for form.